 The Multilingual and Multicultural Office at USC’s School of Education honored Dr. Ortiz with the Distinguished Alumnus Award.
 Recently, Normandie Elementary led by Dr. Ortiz received the State Award of Distinction for Civic Learning from the California Department of Education and the California Judicial System.

-As a cinematographer he has shot official spots for: Walmart, Hasbro, UFC, BlueShield, VICE and pilots such as Uninterrupted’s Same Energy and soon to be released Drag Queen HBO Special.
-He holds a B.A from the University of California Santa Barbara.
+As a Director and Cinematographer he shot official commercial spots for: Kobe Bryant, Walmart, Hasbro, UFC, VICE and pilots such as Uninterrupted’s Same Energy (*eventually becoming The Shop on HBO).

 Jennifer Lafleur is an actor and producer most recently seen on the television shows Big Little Lies, American Crime, Billions, Chicago Fire, and Workaholics.
 She received critical acclaim and festival awards for her work in the independent film MAD that premiered at Slamdance.
 She also starred in Sarah Adina Smith’s The Midnight Swim, which won dozens of awards including

 at it’s US premiere at AFI, and she can be seen in the Independent Spirit Piaget Producer’s Award-winning film she co-produced called LAMB, directed by Ross Partridge, which premiered at SXSW and was released by The Orchard to rave reviews.